GitGilev/GitGilev/README.md

 I know **C#** and **Python**

-Quite a large fan of archival, practically everything I make program probably be kept here if possible.
-Advocate for free software, willing to settle for open-source.
+Sometmes advocate for free software, willing to settle for open-source.

 <!-- ## Projects
 I actively work on and have worked on several projects in the past, including, but not limited to: